The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 Bloodfest is our second indirect/buffing offensive ability.
 Granting us a full Powder Gauge, it simply enables more gauge expenditure and therefore more damage.
 Using Bloodfest effectively is a way we can enter an optimal No Mercy without worrying about carts or can provide three Burst Strikes within No Mercy.
 The two biggest mistakes I see new Gunbreakers do is hold Bloodfest for No Mercy or to use it as reset for downtime; although the latter is not a bad option, it should not be used exclusively for that purpose.

-**Bloodfest should be used on cooldown** and, if done so, will line up for big burst windows with No Mercy naturally every three minutes.
-Delaying Bloodfest is extremely situational and should not be done excessively as it will result in lost usages.
-Lost usages means lost ammo, lost ammo means lost damage.

-**Bloodfest is up but No Mercy is on cooldown:**\
-Burst Strike or Fated Circle until your gauge is empty, then use Bloodfest to refill.

-* If Gnashing Fang is coming up, you can use Gnashing Fang to dump 1 cartridge unless waiting for Gnashing will cause you to hold Bloodfest for several GCDs, in that case, Burst Strike to zero Cartridges ➞ Bloodfest ➞ Gnashing Fang.

-**Bloodfest is up and No Mercy is ready:**\
-No Mercy is to be entered the same as any other window, being already at 3/3 Cartridges.

-* Utilize  Gnashing Fang and  Double Down to get to 0/3 Cartridges, then use Bloodfest to gain 3/3 Cartridges again.
+With the changes to Bloodfest in update 6.2, the cooldown is now 2m, which means it'll line up with every 2nd NM after the opener.
+This forces us to have a hefty burst inside raid buffs now and similarly to other jobs have all of our offensive cooldowns consistently lined up with one another through out the rotation.
+This in turn makes Bloodfest a lot easier to manage and learn than before.

-This allows you to refill your Cartridge gauge to place three Burst Strikes into No Mercy.
+Similar to before, but now serving a singular purpose, it allows you to refill your Cartridge gauge to place three Burst Strikes into No Mercy.
+However with BF now also 2m, it can act as a soft reset to the job if you have died or screwed your cart gen.

-Bloodfest will always grant three Cartridges.
+Bloodfest will always grant **three** Cartridges.
 So using it with any carts loaded is a loss.\
 1 cart loaded + 3 carts from Bloodfest = four Cartridges, **one lost due to overcap!**

 ## **AOE Priority**